Family Road Trip SLC to Zion in A Day

 As we mentioned earlier, the distance from Salt Lake City to Zion National Park is 308 miles, so you will have to drive for nearly 5 hours without stops taking the most direct route along the I-15.

-However, the time can easily be extend, depending on how many stops you take along the way and how long you stay at each stop.
+However, the time can easily be extended, depending on how many stops you take along the way and how long you stay at each stop.

 If you leave Salt Lake City early in the morning, you can easily reach Zion National Park by evening, including all the stopovers we mention here.
 It will be a long driving day, but nonetheless achievable in one day with regular opportunities for everyone to stretch their legs.